 - Additional information (i.e. any volunteer work and special interests – optional)

 It works for anyone looking for any kind of job, whether it’s a student or a new graduate.
 Because it’s the simplest way to organize the limited work experience.
-However, if you have multiple gaps in your past employment and you’re looking to change your work experience or career are heavily varied.
-In that case, you may want to consider a combination or functional resume.
+However, if you have multiple gaps in your past employment and you’re looking to change your work experience or career is heavily varied.
+In that case, you may want to consider a combination of a functional resume.

 A functional resume is one of the best CV formats that focuses more on relevant skills than work history.
 The main difference between a chronological resume and a functional resume is that a functional resume groups your experience under skill categories instead of job titles.